Haufe-Lexware/api-style-guide/message-schema/message-schema.md

-## Message Schema and Postel's Law
+## Resource Schema and Postel's Law

 One of the key best practices for creating robust services is embodied in the so called [Postels Law (or Robustness Principle)](https://en.wikipedia.org/wiki/Robustness_principle).
 It states that any protocol implementation should